 The Board comprises one executive Director, four non-executive Directors and three independent non-executive Directors.
 The percentage of independent non-executive Directors of the Board is 37.5%, which represents more than one-third of the Board and exceeds the independence requirement as set out in rule 3.13 of the Listing Rules.
 The Company has received from each of the independent non-executive Directors an annual confirmation of his independence.
 None of the Directors has family relationship with one another and none of them has family relationship with senior management of the Company.
-Independent non-executive Directors receive fixed fees in the form of cash payment and none of them receives remuneration based on performance of the Group.
+Independent non-executive Directors receive fixed fees in the form of cash payment and none of them receive remuneration based on performance of the Group.
 Senior management is invited to present to the Board on different topics and give advice to the Board.
 All Directors are entitled to seek advice from the Company Secretary as well as external professional advisers at the expense of the Company.
-All these measures ensure that independent views were input from outside the Board.
-Sufficient measures have been taken by the Company to ensure independent views and input are available to the Board and such measures remained effective throughout the year.
+Furthermore, all Directors are required to declare any actual or potential conflicts of interests that may arise in relation to any agenda items to be discussed at Board meeting.
+The relevant director(s) shall abstain from voting on such agenda item(s) where such conflicts exist.
+The Board conducted a review and considered that sufficient measures have been taken by the Company to ensure independent views and input are available to the Board and such measures remained effective throughout the year.